To Top

 How carbon monoxide spreads

-Dangerous levels of carbon monoxide are only detected by dedicated CO detectors or combined fire detectors with CO sensors.
-Smoke and heat detectors do not react to carbon monoxide!
+Dangerous levels of carbon monoxide can only be detected by dedicated CO detectors or combined fire detectors with CO sensors.
+Smoke and heat detectors do not detect carbon monoxide!

 Image